.

 one that offends; an individual who is offensive

-the act of causing anger, resentment, displeasure or affront; the state of being offended
+the act of causing anger, resentment, displeasure or affront; (because of her unfriendly uncaring attitude she has created an energy that shoves others away); the state of being offended

 Sports:.a team in possession of the ball or puck